How Can We Start Creating More Affordable Housing Across the Country?

 Donate to Affordable Housing Nonprofits

 If individuals are looking for small-scale ways to help increase the affordable housing supply, they can do their part by donating to non-profit organizations.
 Those wanting to donate can either find local non-profits within their community, or national non-profit organizations, whose mission is to make housing more affordable and accessible to low-income Americans.
-The more money these organizations have access to, the more steps they can take to provide affordable housing.
+The more money these organizations have access to, the more steps they can take on a path to creating more affordable housing.

-One of CommonBond’s biggest goals is to make affordable housing more accessible to low-income residents in Minnesota, Wisconsin and Iowa.
-Though these are just a few ways we as a country can work to increase the affordable housing supply, it’s the last example that can help make a difference with CommonBond.
+At CommonBond, one of our biggest goals is to make affordable housing more accessible to low-income residents in Minnesota, Wisconsin and Iowa.
 We’ve been helping low-income families find stable and affordable housing for over 50 years.
-By donating to our cause, you are helping those in your community that need the support.
-Please donate today or get in touch to find out more ways you can help.
+By supporting CommonBond, you and other donors are creating affordable housing opportunities for 13,000 residents living in Minnesota, Wisconsin, Iowa, and South Dakota.
+Donate today or get in touch to find out more ways you can help.